Lead Exposure in your life? Here's our Q & A with Public Health Wales

 A: We only launched the module in the summer, but at the last check almost 2,500 people had completed it!
 We are delighted with the response so far, but the more people who complete the survey, the better quality our information and analysis will be.

-If you are concerned about lead exposure in your pipes you can contact Welsh Water who have a free service to replace any lead pipes between the water main and property boundary.
+If you are concerned about lead exposure in your pipes you can contact your water company who can test your water supply for free.

 You can find out more about lead in drinking water here: https://www.dwrcymru.com/en/My-Water/Drinking-Water-Quality/Lead-in-drinking-water.aspx